Docs Menu

 Mapping a class to a collection allows the Spring IoC container to store objects as MongoDB documents.
 You can use the @Document annotation to specify which collection a class maps to.
 For more information about mapping objects to MongoDB documents, see the Mapping Annotation Overview section of the Spring Data MongoDB documentation.

-Create your Product class and map it to your products collection by adding the following code to your application:
+Create a Product.java file to define your Product class and map it to your products collection with the following code:

 @Document("products")